jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 There was a certain *n-to-n* relationship between products.
 A functional domain could be *missing* a layer, an app could use *multiple* functional domains, a single functional domain could have multiple front-ends.

-It made more sense there, to make the *main layer* the first subdivision, and drop in the *functional domains* from there.
+It made more sense there, to make the *main layer* the first subdivision, and drop in the *functional domains* there.

 [back](.)